tesselode/nata/readme.md

   - `groups` (optional) - a table of groups the sort entities into.
 Defaults to `{all = {}}`.
 Each key is the name of the group, and the value is a table with the following contents:
     - `filter` (optional) - the requirement for entities to be added to this group.
 It can either be a list of required keys or a function that takes an entity as the first argument and returns if the entity should be added to the group.
 If no filter is specified, all entities will be added to the group.
     - `sort` (optional) - a function that defines how entities will be sorted.
 The function works the same way as the as the function argument for `table.sort`.
+    - `data` (optional) - a value to set `pool.data` to.
+Defaults to an empty table.
   - `systems` (optional) - a table of systems that should operate on the pool.
 Defaults to `nata.oop()`.
 - `...` - additional arguments that will be used when the `init` event is emitted.

 ```lua
 local entity = pool:queue(entity)
 ```
 Queues an entity to be added to the pool and returns the entity that was queued.
 If the entity is already in the pool, the pool will re-check which groups the entity belongs in and add it to/remove it from groups as needed.
+Any group with a sort function that contains this entity will re-sort its entities list.
 - `entity` - the entity to queue

 ```lua